ceilfors/ceilfors.github.io/_drafts/retrospective.md

 why a team should be composed of one, instead of many, product owner.

 For a team to jell properly, all of the team members must be 100% allocated to the team.
 When everything is important, nothing will be important.
-When a team member is not fully assigned to a single team, they will have multiple stakeholders.
 One team member's failure of commitment will lead to the whole team's failure of commitment.
-The not-100% team member will also have multiple stakeholders, see first paragraph.
+The not-100% team member will also have multiple stakeholders, see the previous paragraph.

 A remote team would work if all of the team members are all self-motivated.
 There are a lot of things that you won't be able to do otherwise co-located.